Arcade (Marvel Comics)

 Arcade is a supervillain appearing in American comic books published by Marvel Comics.
 He first appeared in 1978's Marvel Team-Up #65, the creation of writer Chris Claremont and/or writer/artist John Byrne.
 The character is a combination of an evil genius and a hitman who carries out his assassinations via a personally designed amusement park outfitted with elaborate traps, often referred to as Murderworld.
 (Note: Published stories are inconsistent as to whether Arcade's base of operations is spelled as one word ("Murderworld") or two words ("Murder World"), but the one word spelling is the more common one.)

 Over the years Arcade has targeted a multitude of Marvel heroes, often focusing on the X-Men and associated members of X-Factor, X-Force and Excalibur.
 In what is considered the "game changer" for Arcade, Avengers Arena, he kidnaps 16 superpowered teens and forces them to kill each other for survival in Murderworld; unlike most Murderworld schemes, this endeavor yields several casualties.

 Arcade has appeared in a number of other Marvel properties outside of comic books, in X-Men: Evolution voiced by Gabe Khouth, and in the Ultimate Spider-Man animated series voiced by Eric Bauza.
-The character made his live-action debut in the 20th Century Fox film Deadpool 2 (2018) portrayed by co-writer Paul Wernick.
 He has also appeared as one of the main villains in a number of video games, including X-Men: Madness in Murderworld, Spider-Man/X-Men: Arcade's Revenge, Marvel: Ultimate Alliance, Spider-Man: Edge of Time and Marvel: Avengers Alliance.

 Publication history

 Arcade's first full appearance in Marvel Team-Up #66.

 Arcade was created by Chris Claremont and/or John Byrne, and first appeared in Marvel Team-Up #65.
-Claremont said in 2025 that he could not recall whether Arcade was created by himself, Byrne, or both jointly.
+In 2025, Claremont stated that he could not recall whether Arcade was created by himself, Byrne, or both jointly.
 Few details about Arcade are given in Marvel Team-Up #65, and his face is never shown to readers, leaving him to be more fully revealed in Marvel Team-Up #66.

-Arcade's debut storyline was reprinted shortly thereafter in the black-and-white comic Marvel UK title Super Spider-Man & Captain Britain #248.
+Arcade's debut storyline was reprinted shortly thereafter in the black-and-white comic Marvel UK title Super Spider-Man & Captain Britain #248 published on November 8, 1977.

 Arcade's nature meant he was not confined to any specific series.
 Nonetheless, nearly all of his appearances have been in the X-Men family of titles.
 His earliest encounter with the X-Men occurred in the pages of Uncanny X-Men #122–124.
 Some time later he would encounter the team again, this time in a male damsel in distress role as the X-Men fight to save him from his captor Doctor Doom in issues #145-147.
 Arcade also serves as a victim in need of rescue in The Uncanny X-Men #197 and the one-shot Colossus #1.

 In the 1995 limited series Wolverine/Gambit: Victims, Arcade was redesigned as heavily deformed with an elongated grin.